DIY Dining Chair Makeover

 Here is a picture of this set straight from the catalog.

 Pretty right???
 Well, in 2010 it was, and it was also just before that farmhouse style really became at thing.
-Hello, fixer upper didn’t even premier until 2013.
+Hello, fixer-upper didn’t even premiere until 2013.
 So, in 2010, I thought this would be our basic (boring) style for ever!

 WRONG… I was so wrong.
 I bought brown for everything because I thought it went with everything, because our wood floors were brown?!?!?!!!
 Honestly, I didn’t know what I wanted back then or what style I liked.

 So, now a few years into our marital bliss and with a handful of kids, my style, my taste and flavor have totally changed.